Other Languages: Version franšaise, Version en espa˝ol

 Farm Safety Association, Inc.

-The following script can be used to deliver a 15-minute
+The following script can be used to deliver a 10- to 15-minute

 training session to employees.
-You may wish to use some pieces
+You may wish to have safety

-The text emphasizes important points related to preventing contact with operating farm machinery.
+The text emphasizes important points related to eye protection.
 It is suggested that you try to stay strictly on topic.
 Obviously, you will need to be prepared to answer questions.

 TO EMPHASIZE :